Zane2453/ML_HW7/Machine Learning Homework 7 Technical Report.md

 principle_component = PCA(train_images)
 ```
 **PCA** function extracts the principle components from the images, which are the eigenvectors corresponding to the largest 25 eigenvalues.
-Because <u>images@images.T</u> will be a very large matrix, we find the eigenvalues and eigenvectors of <u>images.T@images</u>.
-These corresponding eigenvectors then multiply images again to represent the partial eigenvectors of images@images.T.
+Because <u>images.T@images</u> will be a very large matrix, we find the eigenvalues and eigenvectors of <u>images@images.T</u>.
+These corresponding eigenvectors then be multiplied by images again to represent the partial eigenvectors of images.T@images.

 #### Reconstruct the images
 ```python=